lisaduan03/CSCI1470-Final-Project/README.md

 ## Code Structure

-In the data folder, we have all data for 5001 promotoers from the eukaryotic promoter database for *D. melanogaster*.
+In the data folder, we have all data for 5001 promoters from the eukaryotic promoter database for *D. melanogaster*.
 We preprocess and utilize this data in the model directory.

-In the model folder, we have our model (in model.py), our simulator for generating clean motif interaction data (in simulator.py), our results on real and simulated data (in real and simulated results respectivly), and our scripts for attempting to pull self-attention weights out of our model in a biologically meaningful way (model_evaluation_scripts).
+In the model folder, we have our model (in model.py), our simulator for generating clean motif interaction data (in simulator.py), our results on real and simulated data (in real and simulated results respectively), and our scripts for attempting to pull self-attention weights out of our model in a biologically meaningful way (model_evaluation_scripts).